A Guide To The Gili Islands, Indonesia

 - Grab yourself THAT swing photo

-– Heading out on a day trip snorkeling (around 100,000 rph – £5).
+- Head out on a day trip snorkeling (around 100,000 rph – £5).
 You can book these at numerous travel agents dotted around the island.

 - Get a boat over to Gili Meno or Gili Air for the day and explore

-– Put aside 3 days and get your PADI diving qualification (around £260) One of the cheapest and best places to get your certificate in the world.
+- Put aside 3 days and get your PADI diving qualification (around £260).
+The Gilis are one of the cheapest and best places to get your certificate in the world.

 - Experience the Oreo shake at Aston beach bar